 Beyond these examples

-These snippets focus on specific IAM binding features: role-based access control and authoritative vs non-authoritative member management.
-They’re intentionally minimal rather than complete access control configurations.
+These snippets focus on specific IAM binding features: role-based access control and member management (binding vs member resources).
+They’re intentionally minimal rather than full access control configurations.

-The examples reference pre-existing infrastructure such as GKE Backup Plans (identified by project, location, and name).
-They focus on configuring IAM bindings rather than provisioning the backup infrastructure itself.
+The examples reference pre-existing infrastructure such as GKE backup plans and Google Cloud projects and locations.
+They focus on configuring IAM bindings rather than provisioning backup plans themselves.

 To keep things focused, common IAM patterns are omitted, including: